Spring Gardening Guide: What You Need To Know | Weather.com

 Mid-April (Weeks 1-2)

-1. Soil preparation tasks: Cleaning the soil, fertilizing with organic matter or mixture with high nitrogen content, monitoring soil pH, ensuring proper draining
+1. Continue soil preparation tasks: Cleaning the soil, fertilizing with organic matter or mixture with high nitrogen content, monitoring soil pH, ensuring proper draining

 Late April (Weeks 3-4)

-2. Plant your choice of “cool season” vegetables like lettuce, kale, radishes, onions, garlic.
-Make second planting within two to three weeks of first planting
+2. Continue planting your choice of cool season vegetables.
+Make your second planting within two to three weeks of first planting.

 3. Mulching newly planted areas and between rows: Wait to mulch until mid-to-late spring after soil has warmed up but before weeds grow